o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-cli/creating-windows.md

         cd C:\o3de-install
         ```

-1. To create a new external project, use the `o3de` script in the `scripts` subdirectory.
-The `create-project` command, used with the `project-path` and no other options, creates a new project using the **standard** template (the default project template).
+1. To create a new project, use the `o3de` script in the `scripts` subdirectory with the `create-project` command.
+Supply an absolute or relative path to the directory where you want to create your new project using the `--project-path` argument.
+The last component of the path will become the project name, unless you override it with the `--project-name` argument.
+The script will create a new project using the **standard** template (the default project template).
+Example:

     ```cmd
-    scripts\o3de.bat create-project --project-path C:\o3de-projects\MyProject
+    scripts\o3de.bat create-project --project-path %USERPROFILE%\O3DE\Projects\MyProject
     ```

     When creating a project, this command also makes two important registrations: